PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## Applying your server stuff </br>
 Clone/download and copy and paste all of the files into your server directory excluding the LICENSE and README.md.
-If it asks to overwrite, allow it. </br>
+If it asks to overwrite, allow it.
+You may also discard the startserver.bat and serverconfigwindows.txt as those were for my testing if you do not need them. </br>

-Edit the serverconfig.txt file according to your needs.
-The windows version is only there for testing. </br>
+Edit the serverconfiglinux.txt file according to your needs. </br>
-#### DONT FORGET TO EDIT THE serverconfig.txt OR ELSE YOUR SERVER WILL NOT RUN HOW YOU WANT IT. </br>
+#### DONT FORGET TO EDIT THE serverconfiglinux.txt OR ELSE YOUR SERVER WILL NOT RUN HOW YOU WANT IT. </br>

 Add your .tmods and modpack.
 If you need help with these, read further. </br>
 </br>